safai-labs/resiliate-book/src/guide/ceph/cluster.md

 sudo apt-get install ceph-fuse python-ceph python-rados python-rbd python-cephfs librados2 librbd1 libcephfs1 libradosstriper1 python-rgw -y
 ```

-If the CEPH installation and setup were successful, you should be able to create, mount and use RADOS block devices on your VM to store CEFS data.
+If the CEPH installation and setup were successful, you should be able to create, mount and use RADOS block devices on your VM to store AIFS data.

 This is a minimal, non-redundant setup.
 In a production environment, you'd want multiple OSDs and monitors for redundancy and performance.
 Also, don't use directories as OSDs in production.